UCSD-SASLab/HopfReachability/README.md

 Currently, this solution and algorithm are validated for,
 - Linear Time-Varying Dynamics
+- Convex Games (when non-convex, Hopf value is lower bound to true value)
 - Differential Games with unique Nash Equilibria (min max = max min)

 Beware, if the Hamiltonian is nonconvex, which occurs when the disturbance set exceeds the control set, then the Hopf objective is nonconvex and convergence to the global optimum is not guaranteed (nor agreement between minimax and viscosity solutions).
 In these settings, we reinitialize the optimization multiple times and in practice, we find that proximal methods converge to the global optimum within one or two guesses.
 Note, an erroneous value does not affect the solution at any other point (unless warm-starting).